arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 Finally, it provides a function to generate a `UserId` given a `name`.

-So we could have a program to rely on this database to create and find users:
+So we could have a program to rely on this database to create and find users.
+Feel free to click on the ▶️ icon to run it and check the result.

 ```kotlin
 fun main() {